exratione/lambda-complex/README.md

 Lambda functions write to CloudWatch Logs and other attributes such as number of invocations and errors can be monitored via the CloudWatch API.
-The component SQS queues can also be monitored via CloudWatch.
+The component SQS queues can also be monitored via CloudWatch, and the concurrency SQS queues are especially useful when monitoring application state.

+The coordinator SQS concurrency queue should never be empty, for example, as this indicates that the application has failed and is no longer running.
+Component queues used to introduce data to the application would be backing up at this point as well.

 A number of third party services can be used to build monitors and alerts based on these logs and metrics.